Jestercheek123/EvaP/Publishing-Results.md

 The results of a course consist of overall values like the number of participants and voters, the total average and median grades as well as answers to multiple questionnaires.
 There are questionnaires about the course and questionnaires about the course's contributors.
 The questionnaires may contain Likert questions, grading questions and free text questions.

 Some users can see more detailed information within the results.
-Please note that any assigned delegate can also see the results if the represented person can see them.
+Please note that any assigned delegate can also see the results if the represented person can see them (with the exemption of private text answers).
 These are the different types of answers and the respective publishing levels:

 Results                                                         | standard user | contributor           | responsible contributor | *export*         | *full export*   | staff